List of Kentucky Caverns

 Kentucky caverns are a result of millions years of giant limestone formation.
 These formation formed the karst landscape that you can see in this state as well as Mississippi.
 This area was previously under water and as a result you will see that there are many amphibian fossils are found here.
 Here are some of these caves and caverns which you can visit in Kentucky to get to know the state’s geology.

-Louisville Mega Cavern is the place to go for experiencing the longest underground Zipline adventure globally.
+Louisville Mega Cavern is truly one of best Kentucky caverns to go for experiencing the longest underground Zipline adventure statewide.
 If you like to have an adventurous cave trip this is thee cave you should definitely visit.
 There are various activities you can do here including biking exploring the caves and using ziplines to travel across the caves.
 All these activities need special equipment which are available when you pay and sign a waiver.

 Also, at some points there are some height and weight requirement for the safety of the visitors, so make sure to read the conditions carefully.
 At the moment, Louisville Mega Cavern prices are as follows; Mega Zip Line tickets cost $105, Mega Quest around $40, Mega Walking around $22, Mega Bike about $40 and Mega Tram will cost you about $22 all of which are after taxes.